mordial/ryanguitar.uk/content/posts/demystifying-the-modes.md

 ### Figuring out the relative major
 You will need to be able to find any note on both the `E` and `A` strings.
 Use my [**fretboard visualizer**](/fretboard) to help with this.
-`"Eggs & Bacon"` is a helpful mnemonic for remembering which notes don't have sharps.
+`"Eggs & Bacon"` is a helpful mnemonic for remembering which notes don't have sharps (`E` and `B`).

-The first shape mentioned above will help you find the relative major.
-For example, say we're looking for the relative major of `D` mixolydian.
-Mixolydian is the fifth mode, and the fifth note of that first shape lands on the `A` string.
-We need to find the note `D` on the `A` string, and position that first shape such that `D` ends up being the fifth note we play. `D` is on the fifth fret of the `A` string, which is the fifth note played when that shape starts on the third fret of the `E` string.
-That note is `G`, so the relative major is `G`.

-You can see this if you look at [**G major**](/fretboard/?scale=g+major&startFret=3&endFret=7) and [**D mixolydian**](/fretboard/?scale=d+mixolydian&startFret=3&endFret=7) on the visualizer.
-The only difference is which note is considered to be the root.
+Within the first shape, take note of which string each note ends up on.
+For example, the 4th note is on the `A` string.
+The 7th is on the
+`D` string, etc. Let's walk through some examples of 'reverse-engineering' this shape.

+We want to find the relative Lydian of `C#` Mixolydian.
+Our steps would be:
+1) Mixolydian is the 5th mode.
+The 5th note in our first shape is on the `A` string, so we start by finding `C#` on the `A` string (fret 4).
+2) Now, we find where shape one should be placed. `C#` needs to be the 5th note we play, which means we need to start on `F#` (fret 2).
+3) Now that we've found the relative major, we need to figure out what the 4th note in that scale is, as Lydian is the 4th mode.
+4) Playing through the shape brings us to `B`, our final answer.

 ### Practice utility
-I've thrown together a [**minigame**](/relative-scales) you can play to test yourself.
+I've thrown together a [**minigame**](/scale-game) you can play to test yourself.
 I suggest doing this with a guitar in your hands first, and then eventually without one.
-Don't expect to understand this concept immediately, instead take your time getting familiar with it and practice.
+This can be quite confusing at first, but with practice it becomes easier and easier

+Using the steps listed above, try to see how many you can get right in a row. <!-- To help, refer to my [**scale lookup**](/scale-lookup) utility. -->